Accusefive

-Accusefive (告五人 (Gàowǔrén, Kò-gō̍-lâng)) is a Taiwanese band founded in 2017 in Yilan County, composed of lead vocalist and guitarist Pan Yun-an, singer Tsai Hsin-lun (Chuan Ching), and drummer Richard Lin.
+Accusefive (告五人 (Gàowǔrén, Kò-gō̍-lâng)) is a Taiwanese rock band founded in 2017 in Yilan County, composed of lead vocalist and guitarist Pan Yun-an, singer Tsai Hsin-lun (Chuan Ching/Quan Qing), and drummer Richard Lin.

 Musical career

+2017–2019: Career beginnings

 Accusefive was founded in April 2017 by Pan, Tsai, and Lin, in Yilan County, Taiwan.
 Tsai and Pan both attended National Yilan Senior High School and are in a relationship.
+The band's name doesn't have a special meaning.
+Rather, the three characters of the Chinese name ("accuse", "five" and "people") were chosen by each band member randomly pointing to a word on bulletin board.

 The band released its first mini-album, Son of Mist, in October 2017.
 They won Best New Artist at the 9th Golden Indie Music Awards.

+2019–2022: Recognition

 Their 2019 album, Somewhere in Time, I Love You, was nominated for Best New Artist and Best Band at the 31st Golden Melody Awards in 2020.
 Their 2020 Album, Easy Come, Easy Go, was nominated for Best Band at the 32nd Golden Melody Awards in 2021.

+"You Are My Magic" (給你一瓶魔法藥水) was released on June 14, 2022, a music video accompanied its release.

+2023–present: Continued success

+In November 2023, the band participated in season 5 of Dragon TV's singing variety show Singing with Legends (我们的歌 第五季).
+In March 2024, Accusefive embarked on their My Magic Tour at the Yilan County Stadium, subsequently performing at stadiums in Shenzhen, Beijing, Shanghai, and Kaohsiung.